nhanb/old.hi.imnhan.com/content/pages/about.md

 My name is **Bùi Thành Nhân**.
 I'm a Vietnamese web developer with a keen interest in DevOps.

-When I'm not working, I tend to lurk around GitHub, go swimming, or spend an unhealthy amount of time reading manga (in fact, my first serious hobby project is [an online manga reader][5]).
+When I'm not working, I tend to lurk around GitHub, go swimming, or try to [get decent at DDR][5].
 I also recently got into [fighting games][7].
 Give me a shout if you're in Hồ Chí Minh City and would like some Street Fighter or Guilty Gear action! :)

 ## About this blog